4 Best Free Ecommerce Platforms 2025 | Save and Sell Today

 Shopify has the highest sales feature score in our research with 4.7 out of 5.
 If you are looking for the ultimate ecommerce solution – Shopify may well be it.
 While it does not have a free plan, Shopify does have two trials new customers can use: one free and one paid.

 The free trial lasts for three days, and users will get access to all of Shopify’s store-building features, but you won’t be able to sell till you upgrade.
-The other trial is paid, costing only $1 per month for three months.
-With this trial, you’ll get full Shopify access and be able to sell, which in our recommendation makes it the better of the two – but you won’t have to choose, as you can use one trial after the other.
+The other trial lasts for one month and only costs $1.
+With this trial, you’ll get full Shopify access and be able to sell, which in our recommendation makes it the better of the two.
+You should try to complete a full store set up during this time, including personalizing your template, creating product pages using Shopify Magic, and configuring shipping.
+This will help you test both website building and sales features.

 When you’re on the trial, you’ll get to choose a well-designed and ecommerce-optimized Shopify template.
-Be warned that most of them cost a one-off payment of between $170 – $320 – but there are 15 free themes.
+Be warned that most of them cost a one-off payment ranging between $100 – $500 – but there are 13 free themes.

 Shopify’s internal sales and product features are some of the best we’ve tested, with unlimited products, abandoned cart recovery, discount codes, currency conversions, POS systems, marketing automation, and many, many more.
 If that’s not enough, you will also get access to over 8,000 Shopify apps to add to your store to cover any blind spots you may have.